github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 {% ifversion code-scanning-without-workflow-310 %}

-For {% data variables.product.prodname_codeql %} {% data variables.product.prodname_code_scanning %}, you can use default setup, which analyzes your code and automatically configures your {% data variables.product.prodname_code_scanning %}, or advanced setup, which generates a workflow file you can edit.
-Default setup can analyze all compiled languages supported by {% data variables.product.prodname_codeql %}{% ifversion codeql-swift-advanced-setup %} except for Swift, for which you must use advanced setup{% endif %}.
+For {% data variables.product.prodname_codeql %} {% data variables.product.prodname_code_scanning %}, you can use default setup, which analyzes your code and automatically configures your {% data variables.product.prodname_code_scanning %}, or advanced setup, which generates a workflow file you can edit. {% ifversion fpt or ghec %}Default setup can analyze all compiled languages supported by {% data variables.product.prodname_codeql %}{% endif %}.
 For more information about advanced setup, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-advanced-setup-for-code-scanning#configuring-advanced-setup-for-code-scanning-with-codeql)."

 {% ifversion code-scanning-default-setup-self-hosted-310 %}
 You can use default setup with self-hosted runners for all {% data variables.product.prodname_codeql %}-supported languages except Swift.
 Default setup will always run the `autobuild` action, so you should configure your self-hosted runners to make sure they can run all necessary commands for C/C++, C#, and Java analysis.
 Analysis of Javascript/Typescript, Go, Ruby, Python, and Kotlin code does not currently require special configuration.